Young veteran with PTSD holding her head in her hands because she is upset

 Many a relationship has given out under the strain caused by these symptoms which can compound the anguish suffered by those with PTSD.
 Feelings of alienation and loneliness tend to increase when loved ones are shut out due to paranoia, shame, and guilt over PTSD.

-How PTSD Affect Veterans Financially
+How PTSD Affects Veterans Financially

 Financially, PTSD can create significant losses on a veteran’s economic position as symptoms affect their career and generate additional expenses.